 Some OSGI settings are set by default to allow easier debugging of the application.
-These need to be changed on your publish and author productive instances to avoid internal information leaking to the public.
+Change such settings on your publish and author productive instances to avoid internal information leaking to the public.

-All of the below settings with the exception of The Day CQ WCM Debug Filter are automatically covered by the Production Ready Mode.
-Because of this, we recommend reviewing all the settings before deploying your instance in a productive environment.
+All the settings below, except for The Day CQ WCM Debug Filter, are automatically covered by the Production Ready Mode.
+As such, Adobe recommends that you review all the settings before deploying your instance in a productive environment.

-For each of the following services the specified settings need to be changed:
+For each of the following services, the specified settings must be changed:

 For example, a JSON representation of the entire repository.

 By requesting a content page with an unlimited number of URLs, The URL can include a handle, some selectors, an extension, and a suffix - any of which can be modified.

 .../en.html can also be requested as:

 All valid variations (for example, return a